I Am What I Am (George Jones album)

-There was no information provided in the liner notes on the four bonus tracks added to the 2000 Legacy CD edition other than songwriting credits for three of the four songs, with "Am I Losing Your Memory or Mine?" credited to "writer unknown", and stating all four were "previously unreleased".
-There was no mention of when these songs were originally recorded.

 Reception

 I Am What I Am peaked at number 7 on the Billboard country album charts, his first top 10 album in five years, and even appeared on the Billboard Top 200 at 132.

 The Boston Globe determined that Jones "is unquestionably in top form throughout this work, with effective production by Billy Sherrill which enhances the singer's pure country delivery."
 Stephen Thomas Erlewine of AllMusic wrote that "the production is commercial without being slick, the songs are balanced between aching ballads and restrained honky tonk numbers, and Jones gives a nuanced, moving performance...like the best country music, these are lived-in songs that are simple, direct, and emotionally powerful, even with the smooth production."

-I Am What I Am was ranked 14th on Rolling Stones' 2022 list of the 100 Greatest Country albums.
+I Am What I Am was ranked 14th on Rolling Stones 2022 list of the 100 Greatest Country albums.